athielenhaus/ChatGPT-assisted-parsing-of-job-postings/README.md

 For each of the three elements:
 - Step 1: extract and list features
 - Step 2: analyze features

+One of my primary objectives in crafting the prompts was to ensure that they were flexible.
+I therefore created prompts which take only the desired "element" and the to-be-inspected job description as arguments (see below).

 <pre>
   # Extraction Prompt